Fujifilm GFX 50S vs X-Pro1

 - More modern: Reflects 4 years and 8 months of technical progress since the X-Pro1 launch.

-Advantages of the Fujifilm X-Pro1:
+Arguments in favor of the Fujifilm X-Pro1:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (6 vs 3 flaps/sec) to capture the decisive moment.